 Because Wild River Review values an audience that takes a concerned interest in the world, all WRR Sponsoring Advertisers are thoughtfully and conscientiously endorsed as effecting positive change in the world.
 To find out how to become a WRR Sponsoring Advertiser, please send an email to:

 An Interview with Wild River Review's Founders, Executive Editor Kim Nagy and Editor-in-Chief, Joy Stocke

 Media Contact: Kim Nagy

 WRR: How have you been involved with other publications before Wild River Review and how have these experiences affected the way you run this publication?

-Kim Nagy: I’ve been in publishing for over ten years, book publishing primarily where I worked with authors to market and publicize their work.
+Kim Nagy: I’ve been in publishing for over fifteen years, book publishing primarily where I worked with authors to market and publicize their work.
 At Wild River Review, I am able to use my background in marketing and publicity, but my role developed into an editorial one, commissioning articles and connecting ideas that feed into our overall coverage, which is international, newsworthy, and literary.

 I would say Joy and I share a literary approach to the world.
 The idea that a good story, interview, article, and so many fine books speak to all kinds of people and connect readers to a larger picture of the world we live in, one that defies provincial and dangerously insular thinking.

 Joy Stocke: I agree.
 During the final semester of my senior year as a journalism major at the University of Wisconsin, Madison, I took a class called, The Literary Aspects of Journalism.
 I remember reading excerpts of Rebecca West’s Black Lamb and Grey Falcon, which was her account of the Balkans and provided a context for the rise of Nazism.
 And I thought, that in addition to hard news, this is the kind of story I wanted to write and to read.